ontherays/smartFaceRecognistionAWS/Dashboard/README.md

 Dashboard URL: [main.d18ccseljr9vyz.amplifyapp.com](https://main.d18ccseljr9vyz.amplifyapp.com/)

 The dashboard is made using React hosted on AWS Amplify.
-At the moment, the dashboard website is static, does not currently interact with AWS' DynamoDB, and not mobile-friendly.
+At the moment, the dashboard does not interact with AWS' DynamoDB.

 The dashboard has a total of five different menus, as seen in the blue sidebar.